 What follows below is an account of the seven-day Circuit hike I did – although most of it may be of use to someone contemplating the W, a worthwhile second choice.

 After a night at the Erratic Rock, a budget backpackers’ hostel with very helpful hosts who provide a useful information session on hiking in the park most afternoons, I was ready to go.
-While I would be doing the circuit on my own, I was not at all apprehensive.
+While I would be doing the Circuit independently, I was not at all apprehensive.
 Unlike hiking in the Canadian Rockies, for example, there are no wild bears to worry about in TDP!
-The trails are pretty obvious and on the W section at least there is always someone just behind or ahead of you so there is a built-in safety mechanism.
-The one section where you need to have a partner is the stretch over the Paso Gardner; it is easy enough to join another hiking group at Camping Los Perros before you head up to the pass.
+The trails are pretty obvious, and on the W section, at least there is always someone just behind or ahead of you, so there is a built-in safety mechanism.
+The stretch over the Paso Gardner is one section where you need a partner; it is easy enough to join a hiking group at Camping Los Perros before you head up to the Pass.

-Crossing the bridge over the Rio Ascencio as in the image above, the trail to the Valle Ascencio goes to the right of pictured mountain (Monte Niete).
+Crossing the bridge over the Rio Ascencio as in the image above, the trail to the Valle Ascencio goes to the right of the pictured mountain (Monte Niete).
 It is about ten kilometers from the start by the deluxe hotel to the Torres Lookout and took me about three hours with a few rest breaks.
 It was early March, a bit past prime season, but I was definitely not the only one on the trail!

 I put up my tent at the Campamento Torres and then took my camera gear for the final 45-minute walk up to the “mirador” (viewpoint).

 The view below is what greets you as you finally get to the top.
-It is a grand scene which for some reason reminded me of a natural cathedral with me as the pilgrim!
+It is a grand scene that reminded me of a natural cathedral with me as the pilgrim!
 I inhaled the atmosphere for almost an hour on a beautiful afternoon in TDP, occasionally changing seats for a different angle.
 I now regret not walking all the way down to the laguna and setting up some more original shots.
 Still, the following images convey a bit of the majesty of the Torres.

-Day Two of the classic TDP Circuit (but my third day since i had done the hike up to the Towers right away on the first day), takes you from Camping Seron to Refugio Dickson.
+Day Two of the classic TDP Circuit (but my third day since I had done the hike up to the Towers right away on the first day), takes you from Camping Seron to Refugio Dickson.

 It is a nineteen-kilometer walk through grass fields and bush alongside the Rio Paine; the scenery is pleasant as opposed to dramatic and jaw-dropping.
 Having mostly walked in the rain at Fitz Roy for four days the previous week, the sunshine was a much-appreciated change.

-And finally, after about five hours, the refugio appeared- as in the photo above- seemingly on a spit jugging out into the Lago Dickson.
-I walked down the ridge to the clearing where the refugio sits.
+And finally, after about five hours, the Refugio appeared- as in the photo above- seemingly on a spit jugging out into the Lago Dickson.
+I walked down the ridge to the clearing where the Refugio sits.
 After setting up the tent, I made use of the shower facilities and then rambled around the area looking for interesting photo possibilities.

-In fact, I was amazed to see the following on the breakfast table.
+I was amazed to see the following on the breakfast table.
 It makes you realize how small the world has gotten in the past one hundred years.
 What is also amazing is that this would make any economic sense!